Tourist exodus from Lombok as quake toll hits 105

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Terrified holidaymakers rushed for boats and planes to leave Indonesia’s Lombok island on Tuesday after it suffered a second deadly quake within a week, as rescuers scrambled to reach remote areas where survivors are in urgent need of food and shelter.
+MATARAM, Indonesia: Terrified holidaymakers rushed for boats and planes to leave Indonesia´s Lombok island Tuesday after it suffered a second deadly quake within a week, as rescuers scrambled to reach remote areas where survivors are in urgent need of food and shelter.

 The shallow 6.9-magnitude quake killed at least 105 people and destroyed thousands of buildings in Lombok on Sunday, just days after another deadly tremor surged through the holiday island and killed 17.